 Several thousand satellites currently orbit our planet.
-Without them, everything on Earth would be different: from communications satellites, which provide Internet or live TV broadcasts, to navigation satellites, which guarantee that we always reach our destinations safely on land, in the air or by sea.
-Satellite data are immensely important for us and will continue to play an increasingly important role in the future.
-They support us in important topics such as: Climate research, environmental monitoring, disaster prevention, agriculture, and also the optimization of business processes.
+Without them, everything on Earth would be different: from communications satellites, which provide Internet or live TV broadcasts, to navigation satellites, which ensure that we always reach our destinations safely on land, in the air or by sea.
+Satellite data is immensely important for us and will continue to play an increasingly important role moving forward.
+It supports us in important areas such as climate research, environmental monitoring, disaster prevention, agriculture and also in the optimization of business processes.

-Most offshore wind farms on the German North Sea and Baltic Sea coasts are located in the open sea, more than 100 nautical miles from land.
-By combining wireless cellular and satellite network technologies, communications services adapted to user needs can be enabled.
-But satellites can also support the planning of wind farms.
+Most wind farms off the German North Sea and Baltic Sea coasts are located in the open sea, more than 100 nautical miles from land.
+By combining wireless cellular and satellite network technologies, it is possible to enable communications services adapted to user needs.
+However, satelliltes can also support wind-farm planning.

 To efficiently implement digitization of business processes, a combination of state-of-the-art software architecture, smart sensors and satellite data, warehouse and transport management software with intuitive user interface and automatic planning processes in real time for the entire intralogistics can be perfect adapted to you.

 In addition to navigation systems, the Automatic Identification System (AIS) is also a satellite-based application.
-AIS messages, which include a unique identification number, position, course, speed and many other data, are exchanged between ships so that captains can plan their routes ahead and avoid collisions at sea.
+AIS messages include a unique identifier as well as positioning, course and speed data together with many other types of information and are exchanged between ships so that captains can plan their routes ahead and avoid collisions at sea.

 Earth observation can also ensure greater safety in the rail industry.
 For example, satellite monitoring of tracks can detect fallen trees at an early stage.
 Satellite data can also help in the planning of construction projects or in monitoring the communications infrastructure.
 The goal is always to ensure the most efficient rail operations possible.

 Climate change is one of the greatest challenges facing humanity in the 21st century.
-Satellite data help to determine important climate indicators, such as heat islands of a city, green areas, forest cover, vegetation types, reflectivity of surfaces (albedo), heat distribution, fire hazards, cold air flows and much more.
-Furthermore, the use of satellite data through simulation (for example, of an urban area) allows past and future climate strategies to be evaluated and compared.
+Satellite data helps to track important climate indicators, such as heat islands in cities, green areas, forest cover, vegetation types, surface reflectivity (albedo), heat distribution, fire hazards, cold air flows and much more.
+As well as this, the use of satellite data through simulation (for example, of an urban area) allows past and future climate strategies to be evaluated and benchmarked.

 With the help of LogTwin, all your intralogistics processes can be mapped digitally in 3D in real time and there is no need to scan goods movements at all.
 You no longer need to use a sheet of paper - neither for marking the goods nor for managing them.
 The system knows at all times where your goods are located, thus reducing search times on the premises to zero - both inside and outside.
 Storage areas can be flexibly processed at any time, storage scenarios can be periodically pre-planned automatically and transport orders can be created automatically.
 Transform your intralogistics with OHB LogTwin.